The Kyle Rittenhouse trial and verdict have America talking about self-defense.

 Another change from the 2013 amendment is that a person is presumed justified in using deadly physical force if he reasonably believes the person against whom he uses force was engaged in certain crimes, including burglary, robbery and forcible rape.

 The burden of proof in a criminal case makes this situation even more complex.
 Whether in Wisconsin or in Alabama, when a defendant asserts self-defense, the prosecutor is required to prove that the defendant’s actions did not constitute self-defense.
-If the jury believes there is a reasonable possibility that the defendant’s actions meet the requirements for self-defense, then it must find him not guilty.
+If the jury believes there is a reasonable possibility that the defendant’s actions meet the requirements, then it must find him not guilty.

 In other words, Kyle Rittenhouse really was not found to have acted in self-defense.
 He was not found not to have acted in self-defense.
 Clear as mud?